 Coordinated Universal Time

 Coordinated Universal Time (UTC) is an atomic time scale, based on the performance of atomic clocks.
 It is tied to TAI by an offset of integer seconds (called ‘leap seconds’), which is regularly updated to keep UTC in close agreement with UT1 (within 0.9s).
 Since atomic clocks are more stable than the rate at which the Earth rotates, leap seconds are needed to keep the two time scales in agreement.
 Although it is possible to have a negative leap second (a second removed from UTC), so far, all leap seconds have been positive (a second has been added to UTC).
 Based on what is known about the Earth’s rotation, it is unlikely that a second will ever subtracted.
-The International Earth Rotation Service (IERS) notifies the world when a leap second is to be added or subtracted, which is done only at the end of June or December.
-See references [5], [23], , and [24].
+The International Earth Rotation Service (IERS) notifies the world when a leap second is to be added or subtracted, which is usually done only at the end of June or December [1.25]

 When no leap second is to occur, the clocks count time over the transition from one day to the next as follows: